 Aubry (United Kingdom)

-You can choose from different materials, colors, and designs to personalize your own watch.
-Most designs are minimalist and elegant, which makes Aubry a nice option if you’re looking for something formal and environmentally responsible.
+You can choose from different materials, colours, and designs to personalize your own watch.
+Most designs are minimalist and elegant, making Aubry a nice option if you’re looking for something formal and environmentally responsible.

 Eone (United States)

 Eone is one of the few companies focusing on visually impaired people.
 With raised markers and two separate balls (one for the minutes and one for hours), the visually impaired can easily read the time while wearing one of the many gender-neutral designs.

 This company builds its watches with stainless steel, titanium, ceramic, canvas aluminum, and leather.
 While not 100% eco-friendly, the company has a trade-in program where you can trade your watch when you are finished with it.